newsbubbles/mcda-mcp/README.md

 > Help me calculate weights using the AHP method

 [Agent guides through pairwise comparisons and shows calculated weights]

+> Can you analyze this decision using PROMETHEE VI to account for my uncertainty in the weights?

+[Agent sets up weight ranges and shows how rankings might change with different weight combinations]
 ```

 ## Development